Geeta Gandbhir: Career

 Gandbhir was a part of the filmmaking team of the PBS film series Asian Americans which won a 2020 Peabody Award.
 She was a field director for And She Could Be Next, directed by Grace Lee and Marjan Safinia.

 Her short film from the HBO series Through Our Eyes: Apart won a 2022 Emmy Award for Outstanding Short Documentary.

 In 2023, Gandbhir directed and executive produced Born in Synanon, a documentary series for Paramount+ revolving around Synanon.

 In 2025, Gandbhir directed and produced The Perfect Neighbor focusing on the Killing of Ajike Owens.
-It had its world premiere at the 2025 Sundance Film Festival on January 24, 2025.
+It had its world premiere at the 2025 Sundance Film Festival on January 24, 2025, winning the Directing Award.
 That same year, she directed and executive produced Katrina: Come Hell and High Water alongside Spike Lee and Samantha Knowles for Netflix.